nautobot/nautobot-ansible/README.md

 - Nautobot 1.0.0+ or the two latest Nautobot releases
 - Python 3.6+
-- Python modules: **pynautobot 1.0.0+** for Nautobot 1.x.
-For Nautobot 2.x please be using **pyantubot 2.x**
+- Python modules: **pynautobot 1.0.0+**, for Nautobot 2.x use **pynautobot 2.x**
 - Ansible 2.9+
-- Nautobot write-enabled token when using modules or read-only token for `lookup/inventory` modules
+- Nautobot write-enabled token when using modules or read-only token for `lookup/inventory`

 We have a new docs site live that can be found [here](https://nautobot-ansible.readthedocs.io/en/latest/).

+## Keeping Your Source of Truth Updated

+Using the Nautobot Ansible modules, you can ensure that your Nautobot instance remains the authoritative Source of Truth (SOT) for your network.
+These modules allow for the automation of data input and updates, helping maintain consistency and accuracy across your network configuration and documentation.
+Whether you are provisioning new devices, updating interface configurations, or managing IP addresses, the Nautobot modules for Ansible provide the tools necessary to automate and streamline these tasks.

+## Interacting with the Nautobot Platform

+The modules in this collection enable seamless interaction with the Nautobot platform.
+With these modules, you can:

+- Automate the provisioning and deprovisioning of network resources.
+- Integrate Nautobot with your CI/CD pipelines to ensure up-to-date network configurations.
+- Leverage Nautobot's API to gather real-time data for network monitoring and troubleshooting.
+- Implement Infrastructure as Code (IaC) practices by managing Nautobot resources declaratively through Ansible playbooks.

 ## Available Modules